-It's Really Easy To Buy Counterfeit Products On Amazon Without Realizing It
+Here's One Way To Tell If An Amazon Product Is Counterfeit

 When you click on the “Buy” button on a product sold by multiple sellers, Amazon automatically chooses the seller who lists the product at the lowest price.
 This often provokes Amazon’s third-party sellers to wage a war with each other over the “Add to Cart” button.

 The system through which Amazon sellers list products also makes it possible for counterfeiters to essentially hijack an established product’s listing, and sell their lower-quality, ripped-off versions to unsuspecting buyers.
-That’s what happened with this particular product, an under-desk headphone mount called The Anchor.
+That’s what happened with this particular product, an under-desk headphone mount called the Anchor.
 Only one company, Elevation Labs based Portland, Oregon, makes it, and that company does not sell its product wholesale (except to Apple).

 And yet: